zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

    @workspace Students are able to register twice for an activity.
 Where could this bug be coming from?
    ```

-1. Now that we know the issue is in the `src/appy.py` file and the `signup_for_activity` method, let's go fix it (semi-manually).
+1. Now that we know the issue is in the `src/appy.py` file and the `signup_for_activity` method, let's follow Copilot's recommendation and go fix it (semi-manually).
 We'll start with a comment and let Copilot finish the correction.

    1. In VS Code, select the file **Explorer tab** to show the project files and open the `src/app.py` file.